Cash Wheeler: Other media

-Wilder made his video game debut as a playable character in WWE 2K17, and has since appeared in WWE 2K18, WWE 2K19, WWE 2K20 and AEW Fight Forever.
+Wheeler made his video game debut as playable character Dash Wilder in WWE 2K17, and has since appeared in WWE 2K18, WWE 2K19, WWE 2K20 and AEW Fight Forever.

 Personal life

 Wheeler stated in a May 2020 interview that out of all his matches up to this point in time, his favorites were live event matches between The Revival and American Alpha during their NXT days.
 He stated that his favorite on-screen match was the match between the two teams at NXT TakeOver: Dallas, as, while he believed that the match between The Revival and DIY at NXT TakeOver: Toronto in 2016 was better, NXT TakeOver: Dallas had "a special magical atmosphere".
 In a November 2020 interview, Wheeler described FTR's upcoming match with The Young Bucks at Full Gear as a "dream match", and added: "Dream match label or not, I think Dax and I always put a lot of pressure on ourselves, to go out there and perform at the highest level and to be the best.
 So, the match with The Young Bucks notwithstanding, we always have a lot of pressure on our shoulders."

 On August 18, 2023, Wheeler was arrested in Orange County, Florida, and charged with one count of aggravated assault with a firearm, a third-degree felony, after turning himself in when an arrest warrant was issued following an alleged road rage incident.
 He was released from custody shortly thereafter when he posted $2,500 bail.
 On May 14, 2024, the charge against Wheeler was dropped.
 Wheeler opened up about the arrest and the circumstances surrounding it in a September 2024 interview with Renee Paquette.
 He asserted his innocence, claiming police had no evidence of any kind, not physical evidence nor video of the alleged incident, just the complainant's accusation.
 He also stated he was adamant in telling his attorneys he would not accept a plea deal, despite facing a 5-year maximum prison sentence if convicted.
 Wheeler would also reveal he contemplated retirement following his arrest, not wanting to cast a dark cloud over Dax Harwood, nor give AEW bad publicity as a result of his criminal charge, but he was ultimately talked out of retiring by Harwood.
 Wheeler has since relocated from Florida back to his home state of North Carolina.